 When products enter the European Union, they need to be declared to customs authorities according to their classification in the combined nomenclature (CN).
 The CN document is updated annually and the latest version can be found on the European Commission website.
 All products entering the EU are classified under a tariff code that carries information on duty rates and other levies on imports and exports, any applicable protective measures (e.g., antidumping); external trade statistics, import and export formalities, and other non-tariff requirements.

-U.S exports to the EU enjoy an average tariff of 3%.
 U.S. exporters should consult the Integrated Tariff, which is updated daily, to identify the various rules that apply to specific products being imported into the EU customs territory.
-The Integrated Tariff can be searched by country of origin, Harmonized System code, and product description on the interactive website of the EU Directorate-General for Taxation and the Customs Union.
+The Integrated Tariff can be searched by country of origin, HS code, and product description on the interactive website of the EU Directorate-General for Taxation and the Customs Union.

 Customs duties and taxes may also be viewed using the Customs Info Database Tariff Look-up Tool.